Note 9/19/2022: This is an older video posted before the release of our language learning products.

 If you have another dialect, there’s a pretty good chart over at Wikipedia with 10 different dialects and all the differences between them.
 That’s linked in the video description below.
 The concepts will be the same, only some of the vowels you use will be a bit different than the ones I use.

-Let’s start with three vowels,
+So… let’s start with three vowels:

 • i – see

-• E – bed
+• ɛ – bed

-• ae – cat
+• æ – cat

 What your jaw or your tongue are doing is increasing the distance between the back of tongue and the roof of your mouth.
 This is vowel height.

 If I sing a series of vowels and change their vowel height, if you listen carefully, you’ll hear one pitch moving up and down – it’s a really high whistle.
-It should be around these pitches [whistles] i e ae a.
+It should be around these pitches: [whistles] /i/ /e/ /æ/ /ɑ/.
 If you’ve heard of Tuvan throat singing, that’s a big part of what they’re doing.
 And if you haven’t, you should – it’s really neat stuff.

 Linguists measure this pitch to determine the height of whatever vowel you’re saying.

-Now let’s compare i and u as in food.
-First focus on your lips.
-You’ll notice that they come together in a circle for u and are relatively relaxed with i.
+Now let’s compare /i/ and /u/ as in food.
+First, focus on your lips.
+You’ll notice that they come together in a circle for u and are relatively relaxed with /i/.
 This is rounding.
-Just like with consonant voicing where you had voiced/unvoiced pairs like d and t and z and s, each vowel comes in rounded and unfounded forms, and on the IPA vowel chart, here, the rounded vowels are on the right side of each line and unrounded on left, so i is on the left side of this pair, and u is on the right.
+Just like with consonant voicing, where you had voiced/unvoiced pairs like /d/ and /t/ and /z/ and /s/, each vowel comes in rounded and unfounded forms.
+And on the IPA vowel chart, here, the rounded vowels are on the right side of each line and unrounded on left, so /i/ is on the left side of this pair, and /u/ is on the right.

 The fronted vowels are /æ/ as in cat, /ɛ/ as in bed, /ɪ/ as in sit, and /i/ as in see.
-Again you’ll notice that your tongue retracts a bit on ih as in sit because it’s a slightly more backed vowel than i.
+Again you’ll notice that your tongue retracts a bit on /ɪ/ as in sit because it’s a slightly more backed vowel than /i/.

-Now American English has two schwas, actually – the normal one /ə/ and the r-colored one /ɚ/.
+Now American English has two schwas, actually: the normal one /ə/ and the r-colored one /ɚ/.
 You can see there’s a little squiggly R added to it – this is a diacritic, and it modifies the vowel it’s attached to.
-We’ve already seen a couple of these in the consonant section – the velarizing diacritic – we used it in the voiced alveolar lateral consonant l, and the devoicing diacritic, for the icelandic hnifur.
-So the R-colored or rhotic diacritic just means that during the vowel, either the tip of your tongue goes up – RR- , or the back of your tongue bunches up -RR-, or both.
+We’ve already seen a couple of these in the consonant section – the velarizing diacritic – we used it in the voiced alveolar lateral consonant /ɫ/, and the devoicing diacritic, for the Icelandic hnifur.
+So the r-colored or rhotic diacritic just means that during the vowel, either the tip of your tongue goes up – RR- , or the back of your tongue bunches up -RR-, or both.

 There are only a few vowels left, and we’ll get to them in a little bit.

-When you say “ay” as in say, you’re combining two vowels – eh and Ih.
-In general, you spend most of the time on the eh and glide up to ih right at the end.
+When you say “ay” as in say, you’re combining two vowels – /e/ and /ɪ/.
+In general, you spend most of the time on the /e/ and glide up to the /ɪ/ right at the end.
 Learning to separate these two sounds can be helpful, because the more single vowels, or monothongs you have, the more versatile your tongue and ears will be when learning the vowels in a new language, and you might as well take advantage of the vowels you already have in English.

-Now there’s one last thing that’s pretty important, and it’s something that makes vowels significantly trickier than consonants to master
+Now there’s one last thing that’s pretty important, and it’s something that makes vowels significantly trickier than consonants to master.

 The other thing to notice is the large circles around each vowel.
-Vowels don’t land in an exact spot on these charts, and if you’ll notice, the British e even switches symbols to a closed e.
-These are average locations for a vowel, and each of these symbols can only give you a general idea about the character of a vowel.
-E in British, for example, is much more open than the e in German seele, even if they use the same symbol.
+Vowels don’t land in an exact spot on these charts, and if you’ll notice, the British /e/ even switches symbols to a closed /e/.
+These are average locations for a vowel, and each of these symbols can only give you a general idea about the character of a vowel. /e/ in British as in bed, for example, is much more open than the /e/ in German seele, even if they use the same symbol.
 These symbols correspond to regions or categories of vowels with a decent amount of wiggle room.

-When you’re learning vowels, you’ll need to keep in mind that to get the exact character of your target vowels, IPA isn’t enough – you will need to listen to and mimic recordings. the IPA is there to give you two things.
+When you’re learning vowels, you’ll need to keep in mind that to get the exact character of your target vowels, IPA isn’t enough.
+You will need to listen to and mimic recordings. the IPA is there to give you two things.
 First, it gives you the general sense of the vowel in terms of its height, blackness, and roundness; and second, it keeps vowels consistent within a language.

-So a closed o in Italian o as in cosa rosa can be different than a closed o in another language – German’s closed o is Significantly more closed.
-Sohn.
-Rose.
-But once you learn the Italian closed o, it’s going to be exactly the same for every word that uses that IPA symbol in Italian, so where that symbol is a little bit vague when it comes to describing all languages, it means something very specific when it comes to describing one language.
+So a closed /o/ in Italian, as in cosa, rosa, can be different than a closed /o/ in another language – German’s closed /o/ is significantly more closed: Sohn, Rose.
+But once you learn the Italian closed /o/, it’s going to be exactly the same for every word that uses that IPA symbol in Italian.
+So where that symbol is a little bit vague when it comes to describing all languages, it means something very specific when it comes to describing one language.

 So, to quickly sum up the English vowels, in General American, you have:

 That’s it!
 Feel free to subscribe up top, and until next time!
+Thanks.

 Enjoy what you're reading?